 Meetings are currently being held via Zoom

-The next meeting will be on Tuesday 17th november at 7.30pm
+The next meeting will be held via Zoom on Tuesday 16th February at 7.30pm.

-The Tintern Philosophy Circle meets in the Rose & Crown Pub, situated at the centre of Tintern on the A466 main road, at 7.30pm on the third Tuesday of every month, except August.
+Tintern Philosophy Circle holds monthly meetings, open to all, on a variety of philosophical issues.
+Anything goes.We meet in the Rose & Crown Pub, situated at the centre of Tintern on the A466 main road, at 7.30pm on the third Tuesday of every month, except August.

 Philosophy Circle meetings are open to anyone interested in philosophy, and no prior knowledge of the subject is needed.
 We hold to no creed other than belief in the value of tolerant, friendly discussion about things that matter.